 Michael J. Sebba, an associate in Cadwalader’s Intellectual Property Group, focuses his practice in the area of patent litigation.
-In addition to representing clients in patent infringement suits filed in U.S. district courts, Michael counsels clients with respect to IP licensing and transactions, offensive and defensive patent analyses, standards essential patents, and invalidity and noninfringement opinions.
+In addition to representing clients in patent infringement suits filed in U.S. district courts and the United States International Trade Commission as well as patent office proceedings in the PTAB, Michael counsels clients with respect to IP licensing and transactions, offensive and defensive patent analyses, and invalidity and noninfringement opinions.

-Prior to joining Cadwalader, Michael was an associate at Amster, Rothstein & Ebenstein LLP, where he participated in all aspects of intellectual property law.
-He is a member of the New York Intellectual Property Law Association’s Amicus Brief Committee.
+Prior to joining Cadwalader, Michael was an associate at Amster, Rothstein & Ebenstein LLP, where he worked in all aspects of intellectual property law.
+He is a member of the New York Intellectual Property Law Association.

-Michael received his J.D. from Fordham Law School, where he was an editor of the Fordham Environmental Law Review, and a B.S. from Columbia University.
+Michael received his J.D. from Fordham Law School, where he was an editor of the Fordham Environmental Law Review, and a B.S. from Columbia University in Mechanical Engineering.
 Before graduating from law school, Michael was a structural engineer.
-He is admitted to practice in New York and before the U.S. District Courts for the Eastern and Southern Districts of New York.
+He is admitted to practice in New York and before the U.S. District Courts for the Eastern, Southern, and Northern Districts of New York.
 He is also registered to practice before the U.S. Patent and Trademark Office.